 If you've pinpointed some brands you're interested in, get a feel for each company's overall reputation online.
 Visit their social media pages and read comments from customers.
 And read reviews!

 We recommend our verified reviews here on Best Company.
 You can research companies by industry or use the search bar to type in a specific company.
 Within a company's profile, you can sort through the reviews by searching for key terms such as your state's name.
-Try it out on the Planet Fitness profile.

 Franchise consultants share their knowledge with prospective franchisees.
 Their job is to advise and support franchisees in their goals.